viatche-slav/BigInteger-Rational/README.md

 # BigInteger-Rational

-One of the assignments from a C++ course in MIPT.
+One of the assignments from a C++ course at MIPT.